How to Get a Medical Marijuana Card In Massachusetts

 Step 5: Register as a Patient with Revolutionary Clinics

-Now it’s time to visit Revolutionary Clinics in Somerville to get your medicine.
+Now it’s time to visit Revolutionary Clinics to get your medicine.
 We have the most effective medical cannabis products with the best deals n the Boston area.
 Our experienced staff can teach you everything you need to know to start your cannabis therapy on the right foot.
 If you have any questions about registering for your card or becoming a patient with us, contact us anytime.
 We look forward to serving you!